Nayansai/Nayansai/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Full Stack Web Development
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of React and NodeJs for dynamic front-end and Back-end experiences.
-  - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
+  - Building server-side applications with SQL, MongoDB and more...
   - Diving into PostgreSQL for efficient and scalable database management.

  ## 🏆 Achievements